-- the examiners have set up the exam room the way that they want it, - they have checked the AV equipment is working, - they have conducted a 'dry run' of the exam to ensure that the questions and images appear correctly, legibly and in the right order, - both examiners are comfortable with the exam questions and the exam format (e.g. which examiner asks which question), - the examiners have predetermined how to mark the oral questions according to a marking guide and will both mark each question out of the same number of ten against the same criteria.
+- the examiners are familiar with the format (via zoom or in person) - they have checked all videos are working, - they have conducted a 'dry run' of the exam to ensure that the questions and images appear correctly, legibly and in the right order, - both examiners are comfortable with the exam questions and the exam format (e.g. which examiner asks which question), - the examiners have predetermined how to mark the oral questions according to a marking guide and will both mark each question against the same criteria.